zaps166/NFSIISE/README.md

 ## Additional information:

-* The game doesn't work on OS X due to:
-	* window and event loop aren't in main thread - this doesn't work in Cocoa - the game runs, but it can't get any mouse, keyboard and WM events,
+* The game doesn't work on OS X, because window and event loop aren't in main thread - this doesn't work in Cocoa - the game runs, but it can't get any mouse, keyboard and WM events,
-	* different stack alignment (OS X needs 16 bytes, the game has 4 bytes) - this is very easy to fix.
 * The game is not tested under *BSD systems.
 Probably it can run after a few code changes.